MustafaAbbasi98/Deep-Learning-Projects/Google Play Store App Analysis and Modeling/README.md

 **Note: This project was a final group project for my Intro to Data Science course at LUMS.
 Credit goes to my colleagues as well including Shahzeb, Mahad, and Suleiman.**

 This repository contains a jupyter notebook showing how to carry out Google Play Store App Analysis and Ratings Prediction in Pandas and Scikit-Learn.

-## Instructions:
-- I recommend opening the notebook in google colab.
-- Please follow the steps in the jupyter notebook closely.

 You will learn how to:
 - Carry out data cleaning and processing to prepare the dataset for modelling.
 - Plot all sorts of visualizations to gain insights into relationships between App Rating and other key features.